4th-ATechnologies/ZeroDark.cloud/Samples/WhatsZapp/README.md

 In order to store data in the ZeroDark cloud, all we have to do is come up with a treesystem design for our data.
 Every user gets their own treesystem, which comes with a "home" container, and some other special containers.
 Here's what it looks like:

 ```
-       (Alice's Treesystem)
+       (alice's treesystem)
        /     /    \      \
       /     /      \      \
  (home) (prefs) (outbox) (inbox)
 ```

+(*These built-in containers are called "trunks".*)

-The WhatsZapp treesystem only uses the 'home' & 'inbox' containers, and is structured like this:
+The WhatsZapp treesystem only uses the 'home' & 'inbox' trunk, and is structured like this:

 ```
                 (Alice's Treesystem)